Innopoints/frontend/components/ui/checkbox-group.md

 ## CHECKBOX–GROUP

-Checkbox is only for one-time usage.
-For the group of checkboxes use `CheckboxGroup`

 Property | Required | Description
 --- | --- | ---
 items | `yes` | *Array* of objects ```{ checked: true/false, label: 'some text'}```